 Layers sit on top of each other, with the bottommost layer being the first one you see, and the topmost layer being the last one you see.
 So a layer created on top of the first layer can cover, or partially cover artwork on previous layers.

 Artists are also able to hide layers.
-For example, in the first layer you could use the brush tool to sketch out an outline for your drawing.
+For example, in the first layer you could use the brush tool to sketch out an outline for your digital drawing.
 Then create a new layer for the next section of your drawing that you want to work on.
 Once the outline is covered, you can hide the outline sketch, or remove it completely.